 The degree of leverage in the security design denotes the funding level, i.e. the proportion of the reference portfolio that is not subject to the structural claim of the CLO transaction.
-As the sponsor relinquishes loan servicing through asset transfer (true sale), traditional ash flow transactions are always fully funded, i.e. the value of issued collateralised notes tallies with the underlying reference portfolio.
+As the sponsor relinquishes loan servicing through asset transfer (true sale), traditional cash flow transactions are always fully funded, i.e. the value of issued collateralised notes tallies with the underlying reference portfolio.
 Synthetic transactions hardly are.
 They do not even need to be necessarily partially funded; however, if they are, the presence of partial funding adds to the existent leverage of senior noteholders from the prioritisation of losses in subparticipation.
 Hence, any increase in the leverage entails greater relative losses (as a proportion of the reference pool) for senior tranches of the CLO transaction compared to fully funded CLO structures, provided that accumulated credit losses have depleted the first loss provision of the subordinated tranches.
-Although senior tranches might gain from diversification
+Although senior tranches might gain from diversification effects as their expected returns are leveraged on a larger underlying pool of loans, by the same token, they are exposed to higher potential default loss (loss severity) from a larger collection of loans.